The Best Ways to Get Rid of Fleas on Your Cat and In Your House

 In fact, one popular flea collar has been linked to the death of nearly 1,700 pets!
 In addition, many pet parents may not realize that most flea treatments for cats are different than flea treatments for dogs, and trying to use them interchangeably can make your cat sick or even lead to death.
 This is especially true if your pet’s weight is not taken into consideration.

 Prescription flea medication is always the safest route, as it’s prescribed and monitored by your veterinarian.
 I’ve used Comfortis with great success in the past.
-It’s a chewable tablet that kills fleas on your cat for up to one month.
+These chewable tablets can treat fleas on cats for up to one month.
 With medications such as these, as your cat moves about the house and “collects” fleas, the medication will kill the fleas without harming your cat.
 You can even buy it on Chewy.com once you have your veterinarian’s approval.

 If your cat is a picky eater and has difficulty with chewable pills, you can use a topical solution, like Bravecto Plus.
-This prescription medication not only combats fleas, but also protects your cat from heartworm, ticks, and intestinal parasites.
+This prescription medication not only combats fleas on cats but also protects them from heartworm, ticks, and intestinal parasites.
 This is also available on Chewy.com with authorization from your veterinarian.

 Once you’ve treated your cat for fleas, it’s time to evict them from your house!
-Start by washing all of your bedding in hot soapy water.
-Be sure to include any pet bedding or favorite blankets where kitty likes to nap.
+Start by washing all your bedding in hot soapy water.
+Be sure to include any of your cat’s bedding or favorite blankets where kitty likes to nap.

 Vacuum your home thoroughly.
 Remove the vacuum bag immediately.
 Then seal and remove it from your home.
 Be sure to use a high-quality, powerful vacuum to remove any fleas and all the eggs they’ve laid.
 Here are my favorite vacuums to get rid of pet hair and fleas in your house.

 Remember, it’s not a pet parent fail if fleas or ticks find their way into your home or onto your fur family.
 Those little pests are crafty!
-But with these easy solutions, you can treat your cat from these annoying parasites and get rid of fleas in your home!
+But now that you’re armed with these straightforward solutions on how to get rid of fleas on cats, kick those annoying pests out of your home and make your cat (and you) happy and comfortable again!

 This Post Has 0 Comments